JochemTolsma/homepage/content/courses/Complete-Networks/_index.markdown

+<a name="networks"></a>

 ![](test.png)

-The density in Smallworld turns out to be 0.1358974.
+The density in Smallworld turns out to be 0.14.
 For comparison, if we look at friendship networks among pupils in classrooms, we generally observe a density within the range of .2 and .4.

 ### Centrality